 But nowadays, you can buy games digitally to download whether it be for main consoles, PC’s or handhelds, so is cover art becoming obsolete?

-When I do buy games off PSN, XBLA or Steam there’s no need for cover art.
+When I do buy games on PSN, XBLA or Steam there’s no need for cover art.
 I like to see clips of the game and how it plays, other players ratings of the games, what the main gaming websites gave for their reviews.
-But I do prefer to have my own boxed copy of games sat on my shelf to show off just how much of a nerd I am and how many games I’ve got, which often leads to a few eye rolls from the missus.
+But I do prefer to have my own boxed copy of games sitting on my shelf to show off just how much of a nerd I am and how many games I’ve got, which often leads to a few eye-rolls from the missus.

 Nowadays I always look into games before I buy them, by reading previews, reviews, watching videos of the gameplay etc. Storylines are a big selling point for me.
 If it’s got a good story like Uncharted 2: Among Thieves then I’m hooked.
 It’s not essential but helps me in my decision rather than how good the box looks.